 Pursue your hobbies

-When you’re a teenager, you’ve got a lot of spare time to pursue all kinds of hobbies, but these can often go by the wayside when you go to university due to the busy schedule of studying, working and socialising that tends to push everything else out.
+When you’re a teenager, you’ve got a lot of spare time to pursue all kinds of hobbies, but these can often go by the wayside when you go to university due to the busy schedule of studying, working and socializing that tends to push everything else out.

 Actively pursuing your hobbies is a great way to give perspective to your life.
 It’s important to keep a variety of activities and pursuits so that you don’t get bored or burnt out.
 Most people have hobbies for a simple reason - they give you pleasure.
 But, there are other reasons too.

 We tend to keep on top of our mental state of mind better when we have various activities we dedicate ourselves to throughout the week.
-Studying gets overwhelming if it’s all you do - just like if you were a professional footballer, playing and practising all the time could become stressful unless you got an hour here or there to play guitar.
+Studying gets overwhelming if it’s all you do - just like if you were a professional footballer, playing and practicing all the time could become stressful unless you got an hour here or there to play guitar.

 There are loads of ways to get your heart rate up, so take your pick.
-Regular exercise does wonders for the body and the mind.
+Regular exercise does wonder for the body and the mind.
 Evidence shows that keeping fit reduces your cortisol in the long run - that’s the hormone your body releases during stress responses.
 Meanwhile, it releases endorphins, which improve your mood and relieve pain.

-Exercise also helps keep your sleep regular and can increase your confidence and self image - factors which affect your stress levels.
+Exercise also helps keep your sleep regular and can increase your confidence and self-image - factors which affect your stress levels.
 Of course, most people know that exercise is good for you, but it isn’t always easy to maintain a routine.